joergschwarzwaelder/hhc2020/Objective-11/README.md

 The objective is to modify Jack Frosts block back from Nice to Naughty and to make available the hidden PDF pages by changing only four bytes.

 MD5 works using chunks of 64 bytes.
 It is possible increase a value at offset #9 of MD5 block #m without changing the MD5 hash by also decreasing the value at offset #9 of MD5 block #m+1 (entangled positions) (this does not work in general; https://github.com/corkami/collisions/blob/master/unicoll.md and https://www.mdeditor.tw/pl/2YZs)
-With this information the naughty/nice value can be changed from "1" (Nice) to "0" (Naughty) (offset #9 in MD5 block #1) and one specific value in the PDF document from "2" to "3" (to make the original naughty messages visible) (offset #9 in MD5 block #4).
+With this information the naughty/nice value can be changed from "1" (Nice) to "0" (Naughty) (offset #9 in MD5 block #1) and one specific value in the PDF document from "2" to "3" (to make the original naughty messages visible; PDF Page Catalog) (offset #9 in MD5 block #4).
 Luckily both changes are at position #9 of an MD5 block, so that as compensating measure (to have the MD5 hash stay the same) the entangled positions can simply to be changed accordingly (position #9 in MD5 blocks #2 and #5).

 Tampering the Naughty/Nice value